theochem/chemtools/doc/intro_about.rst

 Conceptual tools (mostly density-based tools will be considered here, so this is often called “conceptual DFT”) can be divided into three main categories:

 * **Global tools:** There is one number for the entire molecule.
-Examples: Energy, ionization potential, electron affinity, chemical potentia, chemical hardness, chemical softness, hyper-hardness, hyper-softness, electrophilicity, nucleophilicity.
+Examples: Energy, ionization potential, electron affinity, chemical potential, chemical hardness, chemical softness, hyper-hardness, hyper-softness, electrophilicity, nucleophilicity.
     It provides a quantitative expression for the intrinsic reactivity of reagents in terms of the properties of the isolated molecules.